 The credit is a percentage of the excess of the eligible investment amount over the applicable threshold for the tax year.
-For a taxpayer whose level of investment is at least \$100,000,000, the percentage is fifteen percent (15%).
-If the level of investment is at least \$150,000,000 the percentage is twenty percent (20%).
+For a taxpayer whose level of investment is at least \$100 million, the percentage is 15%.
+If the level of investment is at least \$150 million, the percentage is 20%.

 In calculating the eligible investment amount, machinery and equipment that were transferred to another taxpayer or were taken out of service during the three years preceding the tax year may be considered the taxpayer's machinery and equipment if certain conditions are met.
 See G.S.
 105-129.9A(b) for the conditions.
-If the taxpayer wants to include machinery and equipment under that exception in G.S.
+If the taxpayer wants to include machinery and equipment under the exception in G.S.
 105-129.9A(b)(2), the taxpayer must first request a ruling by the Department of Revenue as to whether the taxpayer meets the conditions.